AndhikaWB/VSCodePortable/README.md

 ## Supported Environment

-Below is an example of `{ROOT}\VSCodePortable.ini` file (example may not be up to date).
+Below is an example of `{ROOT}\VSCodePortable.ini` file (example may not be up-to-date).
 You can check what environments are supported on this file

 ```ini
 [Launch]